jakereps/shareddit/README.md

-# This Repo Lives only as an Archive"
+# This Repo Lives only as an Archive

 Reddit has built the behavior into the website.
 No point in continuing any development.